-11.34 Example: Splitting one dollar/Ultimatum with an infinite number of alternatives.
+10.34 Example: Splitting one dollar/Ultimatum with an infinite number of alternatives.

-Players 1 and 2 are bargaining over one dollar (divisible) in two periods: In the first period, Player 1 proposes s_1 for himself and $1 - s_1$ for player 2.
+Players 1 and 2 are bargaining over one dollar (divisible) in two periods: In the first period, Player 1 proposes $s_1$ for himself and $1-s_1$ for player 2.
 In the second period, player 2 decides whether to accept the offer or to reject the offer.
-If player 2 accepts the offer, the payoff are s_1 for player 1 and $1 - s_1$ for player 2.
-If player 2 rejects the offer, the payoff are s_1 for player 1 and $1 - s_1$ for player 2.
+If player 2 accepts the offer, the payoff are $s_1$ for player 1 and $s_2$ for player 2.
 If player 2 rejects the offer, the payoff are zero for both players.